section-engineering-education/engineering-education/content/articles/understanding-and-implementing-graphs-in-java/index.md

 - [Breadth-first traversal and its implementation](#breadth-first-traversal-and-its-implementation)

 ### Understanding graphs in Java
-A graph data structure holds related data like a network of people or cities.
-Nodes are vertices that make up the graph data structure.
+A graph data structure holds data that is related like a network of people or cities and is made up of nodes which are vertices.
 The linkages are formed as a connection of a vertex another forming edges
 There are several types of graphs, but the most common one is the directed acyclic graph (directed Graph).
 Instead, it might be characterized as being made up of a set of connected vertices (V) and edges (E).

 #### Types of graphs